 In the event that the department chair does not support the candidate’s requested advancement, the candidate must be informed by September 30.
 Any constructive feedback from the committee must be shared with the candidate.
 The candidate has until the second Monday in October to submit an appeal to the Dean’s Office.

 If a P&T candidate has a courtesy faculty appointment in another department or school and they are pursuing a promotion in rank, then the courtesy department chair writes a nomination letter of support for the promotion.
-Please note: this letter is needed for promotions in rank only (not required for tenure).
+Please note: this letter is needed for promotions in rank only because the candidate is not tenured in the courtesy department, and rank does not change when a faculty member is tenured.
 Courtesy appointments are not tenure eligible or tenured.

 The nomination letter is added by the courtesy department P&T coordinator to the Advancement App under “Courtesy Appointment Support Letter.”
 Candidates need one letter from each department where a courtesy appointment is held.

-If a faculty member is promoted in his/her primary department, the joint department must conduct the necessary review to determine if a promotion in rank is justified.
+If a faculty member is promoted in his/her primary department, the joint department must conduct a review to determine if they support a promotion in rank.
 The joint department convenes a P&T committee to review the candidate’s portfolio and vote on the promotion as they would for primary faculty.
-The the department committee completes a Department P&T Committee Recommendation Form, and the chair of the joint department writes a nomination letter addressed to the SOM dean.
+The department committee completes a Department P&T Committee Recommendation Form, and the chair of the joint department writes a nomination letter addressed to the SOM dean.
 Please contact Faculty Affairs for details about submission.